World Languages and Cultures Spotlights

 Class of 2017

-French Studies and International Studies major, Emily Smith, is currently working at OSK Marketing’s New York City branch.
+French Studies and International Studies major, Emily Smith, worked as a Project Manager at OSK Marketing’s New York City branch.
 She began working here through an internship she learned about from the World Languages and Cultures Department, which then developed into a full-time position.
-She has had the opportunity to put the international exposure and competence she gained USI (in her coursework and while studying abroad for a semester in France) to great use!
-Pictured here in Los Angeles and London, Emily enjoys the opportunities this position affords her to see and more fully experience the world.
+She had the opportunity to put the international exposure and competence she gained USI (in her coursework and while studying abroad for a semester in France) to great use!
+Pictured here in Los Angeles and London, Emily enjoyed the opportunities this position afforded her to see and more fully experience the world.
+Currently, she is senior producer at We are BMF, a global-integrated creative marketing agency.

 Rachael E. S. Porteous